robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-3/README.md

 You will practice these programming concepts we've covered in class:

 * Declaring and using lists.
+If you haven't seen the video lecture on lists, [watch it here](https://cl.ly/bd421e98c3f8)
 * Using the Python conditionals `if`, `elif`, and `else`.
 * Using `for` and `while` loops.